-This page includes news, coming events, community information and other NDNCC items of interest to residents of the Newark, Delaware area.
+This page includes news, coming events, community information and other NDNCC items of interest.

 Come to Summer Camp

 Summer Camp at NDNCC is a great place to be.
 Campers are busy with many outdoor activities, arts & craft projects, swimming, and team games.
-Field trips are planned to the Philadelphia Zoo, Hershey Park, Dutch Wonderland, Dorney Park, the Renaissance Fair, Midway Raceway and Water Park, and Rehoboth Beach/Cape Henlopen to add even more great adventures to our themed weekly programming.
-A visit will also be made by a traveling planetarium, and camp wraps up with a Fun Fair of carnival type games and an inflatable obstacle course.
+Field trips go to places such as the Philadelphia Zoo, Hershey Park, Dutch Wonderland, Dorney Park, the Renaissance Fair, Midway Raceway and Water Park, and Rehoboth Beach/Cape Henlopen, to add even more great adventures to our themed weekly programming.
+On site presentations are included, and camp wraps up with a Fun Fair of carnival type games and an inflatable obstacle course.
 We look forward to seeing all the campers at our American Camp Assoc. accredited camp this summer!!
-Spots are filling up, so contact Dane Hutchinson to get your camper enrolled!
+Enrollment begins in early February, so contact Irene Bailey to get your camper enrolled!

-Our ECE Teachers complete fall, winter, and spring assessments, on children enrolled in the program, using the Teaching Strategies Gold assessment tool.
+Our ECE Teachers complete fall, winter, and spring assessments on children enrolled in the program, using the Teaching Strategies Gold assessment tool.
 Ages and Stages Questionnaires (ASQ-3) are also used in the ECE program.
-Families complete an ASQ-3 for their child and together, ECE teacher’s and families review the results to determine if children are developing at an age appropriate level.
-Teacher’s conference with families, reviewing the children’s progress towards research-based developmental benchmarks and goals, at least twice per school year.
+Families complete an ASQ-3 for their child and together the teachers and families review the results to determine if children are developing at an age appropriate level.
+Teachers hold conference with families, reviewing the children’s progress towards research-based developmental benchmarks and goals, at least twice per school year.